datamechanics/delight/documentation/aws_emr_eks.md

 EMR on EKS currently only supports cluster/job creation through use of the aws emr-containers cli.

-Before submitting a spark application, ensure that you have completed the following steps to initialize your cluster/environment:
+To submit a spark application, complete the following steps to initialize your cluster/environment:

 - Provision a Kubernetes cluster
 - Create a Kubernetes namespace specifically for emr deployments